nightlyistaken/studies/README.md

 ## School Studies
 This repository contains all the projects I have done in my school practicals (so that my friends can see them)
 > All of them are written in Python.
+*there is a TUTORIAL.md file that contains all the basics of python*
 ## Projects

 - Calculator